 First a review of my recent dieting history and inspiration for starting the Healthy Girl’s Kitchen blog.
 Five years ago, a college roommate of mine asked me to be a bridesmaid in her wedding.
 I was thirty nine years old and I had recently had my third child.
 I had a long history of yo-yo dieting, with many successful weight loss journeys, all to be followed up by weight gain horrors.
 I made up my mind that I would NOT be the fat bridesmaid, and I went back to a national weight loss program that had worked for me many times in the past (if you consider working to mean losing the weight and gaining it all back).
 One of my friends told me that I could possibly try Liposuction in Plano, Texas to permanently get rid of stubborn fat cells that might not be possible to remove with dieting and exercise.

 The program worked again because I was hell-bent on weighing and measuring my food, tracking it all and staying within my allotted calories.
 I made a lot of really nice friends in that program who I miss to this day.
 The camaraderie was amazing.
 I also used supplements similar to carb c6 to help combat my cravings whilst being able to limit carb and fat absorption.
 I think it has worked well so far compared to all of the other diets I’ve tried.
+The Ketogenic diet is another where you have to limit your carb intake to a very minimal amount – it can be especially difficult as you have to get your body into Ketosis before you start to lose any weight.
+More info on that and comparisons of the supplements involved can be found via online resources like keto diet school reviews that specialise in that very diet, as opposed to giving vague information on a variety of approaches.

 Shortly after I entered those meeting rooms again, one member had mentioned to me an online support group for people who follow all different diet plans.
 It’s called PEERtrainer and it was in that support group that I first heard of a whole food plant based diet.
 The idea appealed to me immediately.
 First, from an ethical perspective, because I had been a vegetarian for ethical reasons for eleven years.
 But second, from a health standpoint, learning about the negative impact of processed food, dairy and meat on our bodies suddenly and forcefully hit home for me.
 So while I was on the “counting and measuring” program, over the course of a few months I was really BOTH on the counting plan AND on a whole foods plant based plan.